What is herpes?

 Once you have been infected with the virus, you’ll go through different stages of infection.

-This stage usually starts 2 to 8 days after you’re infected.
+This stage starts 2 to 8 days after you’re infected.
 Usually, the infection causes groups of small, painful blisters.
 The fluid in the blisters may be clear or cloudy.
 The area under the blisters will be red.
 The blisters break open and become open sores.
-You may not ever notice the blisters, or they may be painful.
+You may not notice the blisters, or they may be painful.
 It may hurt to urinate during this stage.
-You may run a fever, feel achy, and have other flu-like symptoms.

-While most people have a painful primary stage of infection, some don’t have any symptoms at all.
+While most people have a painful primary stage of infection, some don’t have any symptoms.
 They may not even know they’re infected.

 During this stage, there are no blisters, sores, or other symptoms.
 The virus is traveling from your skin into the nerves near your spine.